XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/use-a-peer-reservation.md

 - You have your own `rippled` [installed](install-rippled.html) and running.
 - You must have the cooperation of the administrator for the peer `rippled` server.
 - The peer `rippled` server must be able to receive incoming peer connections.
 For instructions on how to configure a firewall to allow this, see [Forward Ports for Peering](forward-ports-for-peering.html).
+- Both servers must be configured to sync with the same [XRP Ledger network](parallel-networks.html) (such as the production XRP Ledger, the testnet, or the devnet)

 ## Steps